University Studies: Liberal Studies - Teaching Prep AA Degree

 Spring Semester, Second Year

 12 Units TotalThis course provides an introduction to California's diversified geography including climate, landforms, natural vegetation, and mineral and water resources.
-The cultural landscapes of ethnic diversity, our Native American past, urban and agricultural regions, and the economic challenges of the future are also examined.
-California Geography examines these topics, their spatial distributions, and their impact on the environment.
+The cultural landscapes of ethnic diversity, our Native American past, urban and agricultural regions and the economic challenges of the future are also examined.
+California Geography examines these topics, their spatial distributions and their impact on the environment.
+Class includes a Saturday field trip; Internet offering includes a virtual field trip.
 This course may be offered in a distance education format.

 This course is a survey of the history of the United States from Pre-Columbian Peoples to the end of Reconstruction.
 Topics include contact and settlement of America, the movement toward independence, the formation of a new nation and Constitution, westward expansion and manifest destiny, the causes and consequences of the Civil War, and Reconstruction.
 This course satisfies the CSU requirement for US History (US-1).
 This course may be offered in a distance education format.